Symphony No. 4 (Simpson)

 The Symphony No. 4 by Robert Simpson was written between 1970 and 1972 and commissioned by The Hallé who gave the premiere, conducted by James Loughran, at the Free Trade Hall, Manchester, on 6 April 1973.

 The work was begun 3 October 1970, and composition was concluded 13 February 1972, with some revision of the cello part in 1988.

 The symphony was Simpson's largest work to date and uses a reasonably large orchestra.
 This was Simpson's first 'orthodox' four movement symphony and is the only one consciously 'classical' in layout.
-The overall tonality is E flat, and the work contains many musical references to Ludwig van Beethoven and Joseph Haydn.
+The overall tonality is E♭, and the work contains many musical references to Ludwig van Beethoven and Joseph Haydn.